 The role of compliance in the organisation

-In order to ensure that compliance and integrity are and remain on top of mind in Vesteda’s business activities, Vesteda has appointed a Compliance Officer.
-The role of the Compliance Officer is formally defined and embedded in Vesteda’s compliance charter.
-The Compliance Officer reports periodically to the Management Board and the Supervisory Committee, while reporting functionally to the General Counsel and has a direct line to the CFO and the Supervisory Committee.
-During the second half of 2019, the position of the dedicated Compliance Officer was vacant and the General Counsel took over the main tasks on a temporary basis.
-The position has been filled as per 1 March 2020.
+To ensure that compliance and integrity are and remain on top of mind in Vesteda’s business activities, Vesteda has appointed a Compliance Officer.
+The role of the Compliance Officer is formally defined and documented in Vesteda’s compliance charter.
+The Compliance Officer reports periodically to the Management Board and the Supervisory Committee, while reporting functionally to the General Counsel.
+Additionally, the Compliance Officer has a direct line to the CFO and the Supervisory Committee.

-The compliance function fits into Vesteda’s ‘three lines of defense’ model.
-This model helps to strengthen a) the risk-aware culture within Vesteda, b) the assumption of responsibility for the management of risks and c) internal controls.
-The first line of defense is formed by the business; the compliance function is part of the second line of defense and operates independently from the business.
-The third line of defense is formed by the Internal Audit function that periodically assesses the effectiveness of Vesteda’s internal control framework, which includes compliance.
+The compliance function fits into Vesteda’s ‘three lines model’.
+This model helps to identify structures and processes that best assist the achievement of objectives and facilitate strong governance and risk management within Vesteda.
+The first line is formed by the business; the compliance function is part of the second line and operates independently from the business.
+The third line is formed by the Internal Audit function, which periodically assesses the effectiveness of Vesteda’s internal control framework, including compliance.

-The Compliance Officer’s tasks include the identification, evaluation, monitoring and reporting and advising on compliance risks within the organisation.
+The Compliance Officer’s tasks include the identification, evaluation, monitoring and reporting of and advising on compliance risks within the organisation.
 The Compliance Officer is part of the Risk Committee and discusses incidents, trends and developments that (could) have an impact on Vesteda’s corporate integrity and is the first point of contact for integrity reports within the organisation.
-He operates at both a strategic level, advising the Management Board and management, and on an operational level, advising the business on day-to-day compliance matters.
+They operate at both a strategic level, advising the Management Board and senior management, and an operational level, advising the business on day-to-day compliance matters.

 The Compliance Officer focuses on the areas detailed in the schedule below.